WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

          <string>maintainer_information.md</string>
      </dict>
      ```

-     do this for all other files as well, the above is an example
+     do this for all other files as well

 3. **Review Your Work:**
    - Double-check all files for spelling, grammar, punctuation, and spacing errors.